 Invoice discounting is an invoice finance facility when a company's unpaid accounts receivable is used as collateral for a loan.
-Invoice discounting enables businesses to leverage the value of their sales ledger.
+Invoice discounting companies enable businesses to leverage the value of their sales ledger.

 With an invoice discounting company, when sending out invoices to customers, a proportion of the total amount becomes available from the lender, which provides your business with a source of working capital throughout the month while you wait for the payment of your invoice to be processed.

 With invoice discounting, you maintain responsibility for your sales ledger as well as your payment chasing and invoice processing.
 The main difference between this method and invoice factoring is that your customer is not aware that you have taken on cashflow finance.
 If you prefer to keep the financial arrangement confidential from your customers then Invoice Discounting may be the right product for you.

 You no longer have to wait up to 120 days to receive payment for your goods and services, and you remain in charge of your own credit control processes, meaning that you continue to chase late payments and therefore your customers are not made aware of our involvement.